 It’s show,market, and home decorating season!This is the time of year when everything gets ramped up and all of the holiday shows are starting!
-I’ve been doing shows such as flea markets and other venues for just over 5 years now, and I normally wonder how I am either going to… A. Fill a space or B. Cram everything I brought into it.
+As well as owning my own retail store, I’ve been doing shows such as flea markets and other venues for just over 14 years now, and I normally wonder how I am either going to… A. Fill a space or B. Cram everything I brought into it.
 And I worry I …A. Don’t have enough or B. I brought the wrong things.
 But the truth is, you can make you booth look great on the fly with these seven secrets to merchandising, styling and display for a show or market (or retail store!).

 (This post contains affiliate links including Amazon affiliate links)